solid/specification/CONTRIBUTING.md

 ### Self-review

-You should always review your own PR first.
+You are strongly encouraged to review your own PR first.

 For content changes, make sure that you: